MadProbe/PythonChakra/readme.md

 This module is a multifunctional and easy-to-use wrapper around [ChakraCore](https://github.com/chakra-core/ChakraCore) JavaScript engine (WIP)

 This wrapper includes:
-Fully customizable module system, and powerful builtin one, which can import not just javascript modules, but also json, json6, yml modules (WIP).
+Fully customizable module system, and powerful builtin one, which can import not just javascript modules, but also json, json6 (WIP), csv, xml (WIP) and yaml modules.
 Intuitive wrappers around objects, numbers, bigints, arrays, functions and classes.

 Docs: WIP